 Groups of 15 or more: Please contact the Bear Valley Visitor Center at 415-464-5100 x2 x5 in advance of attending one of the following programs so that staff can make the necessary preparations for the extra participants.

-Daily Ranger's Choice Program
+Weekend Ranger's Choice Programs

 Come join a Park Ranger to learn more about Point Reyes National Seashore's natural and cultural history.
 Topics may cover earthquakes and plate tectonics, the Coast Miwok, Sir Francis Drake, the U.S. Lifesaving Service, or area flora and fauna.
 Some presentations may use the park's Science On a Sphere® to help explain complex environmental processes in a way that is simultaneously intuitive and captivating.
-Check the program schedule on our Schedule of Events: Summer 2014 Daily Ranger Program page, or stop by or call the Bear Valley Visitor Center at 415-464-5100 x2 x5 for information about today's program.
+Check the program schedule on our Schedule of Events: Weekends Ranger Programs page, or stop by or call the Bear Valley Visitor Center at 415-464-5100 x2 x5 for information about today's program.
 Some programs may require up to a 1.6 kilometer (one mile) walk on easy to moderate trails.
 Meet at the Bear Valley Visitor Center.

 Lasts 1 to 1.5 hours.